sherpya/mplayer-be/README.md

 ## Updating
 * Build Environment: `git pull` on the toplevel directory, I don't force push this repo
-* MPlayer: in the MPlayer directory `git pull --rebase`, I have no idea about libdvdnav/libdvdread4 submodules updating :(
+* MPlayer: in the mplayer directory `git pull --rebase`, I have no idea about libdvdnav/libdvdread4 submodules updating :(
-* FFmpeg: in the FFmpeg directory `git pull --rebase`
+* FFmpeg: in the ffmpeg directory `git pull --rebase`
 * packages using git: `git pull` in the package subdirectory (e.g. packages/libvpx/libvpx)
 * packages using subversion: `svn up` in the package subdirectory (e.g. packages/winpthread/winpthread)
 * packages that are downloaded have versioned url in the `build.sh` script, you can edit and change version but you must make sure that patches still apply